gitlabhq/gitlabhq/doc/api/project_aliases.md

 }
 ```

-## Delete a project aliase
+## Delete a project alias

 Removes a project aliases.
-Respond with a 204 when project alias exists, 404 when it doesn't.
+Responds with a 204 when project alias
+exists, 404 when it doesn't:

 ```
 DELETE /project_aliases/:name